 Your daughter will also have a spelling test every fortnight, which you can help your daughter to prepare for.
-Please see the 'Literacy Page' on the Virtual Learning Environment [VLE] to access both the recommended reading lists and spelling tests for each year group in Key Stage 3.
+Please see your daughter's Google Classroom to access both the recommended reading lists and spelling tests for each year group in Key Stage 3.
 Here you will also find links to useful websites.